PlathC/apo/Readme.md

 This project hosts the reference implementation of our article "In Search of Empty Spheres: 3D Apollonius Diagrams on GPU".

-It provides the implementation of our cell update method abd multiple spatial search allowing to find contributing sites based on an LBVH (which implementation is heavily based on [1]).
+It provides the implementation of our cell update method abd multiple spatial search allowing to find contributing sites based on an LBVH (which implementation is heavily based on [1] and [cuBQL](https://github.com/ingowald/cuBQL)).

 If you use this code, please cite the following paper:
 ```bibtex